Brettlandis1/cmpt-120-Brett-Landis/assignments/api/README.md

    .\venv\Scripts\activate.bat
    ```

-And once it is activated; run the following command to actually installed onto your virtual environment.
+And once it is activated; run the following command to actually install `flask` onto your virtual environment.

 ```bash
 # This